Nurses: integrative oncology in practice

 CancerChoices is an excellent starting place to educate both yourself and your patients.
 On every webpage, we provide additional resources to continue explorating.
 Suggestions for using CancerChoices with your patients:

-• Use our reviews of complementary therapies and handbooks to explore additional practices or therapies that may be helpful for your patient.
+- Use our Supplement and Therapies Database and handbooks to explore additional practices or therapies that may be helpful for your patient.

 If you are an oncology navigator or advocate, you may want to have a more extensive resource library.
 The Integrative Oncology Patient Navigation Training › from Maryland University of Integrative Health and Smith Center for Healing and the Arts gives instructions on how to populate your resource library with quality resources as well as how to vet practitioners.
 It also provides extensive resource and reference materials.